Workout Description

 AttributeScoreExplanation

-Endurance9/10A long-distance run combined with 2,000m of Echo Ski is nearly pure aerobic work, demanding sustained cardiovascular output across two mono-structural modalities for an extended duration.
+Endurance9/10A 2,000m Echo Ski combined with a long-distance run is nearly pure aerobic work, demanding sustained cardiovascular output across two mono-structural modalities for an extended duration.

-Stamina8/10The transition from running to skiing shifts muscular demand from legs to a full-body pulling pattern, challenging both lower and upper body muscular endurance across high-volume sustained efforts.
+Stamina8/10The transition from skiing to running shifts muscular demand from a full-body pulling pattern to the legs, challenging both upper and lower body muscular endurance across high-volume sustained efforts.

 Strength1/10Neither movement requires significant force production.
 Both are bodyweight or low-resistance in nature, prioritizing endurance over any meaningful maximal strength expression.